Wild camping Portugal 2025

 Ocean Camper CEO

+Wild camping Portugal 2025: Here are the camping rules in Portugal.
 Is wild camping allowed?
 Can I camp overnight wherever I want?
-What are the rules for camping in Portugal?
 We answer all these questions!

 We advise staying overnight in places purposely prepared for this matter.
 Here are some suggestions where you can camp for an overnight: